ncmreynolds/retroTerm/documentation/readme.md

 The box style relies on certain Unicode characters being available in the terminal emulator application, you should try the example code to see which works.
 At a worst case, `BOX_ASCII` will draw a box with standard ASCII characters.

-Labels/titles will appear in differnt places depending on the type of widget.
+Labels/titles will appear in different places depending on the type of widget.
 Where a widget is in a box, the title can be inside its own box if you use `LABEL_IN_BOX`.

 Labels/titles can also be left-justified (default), centred (`LABEL_CENTRED`) or right-justified (`LABEL_RIGHT_JUSTIFIED`).